relseed/frenchedhack-mobility/resources/readme.md

 Data analysts will want to pay particularly close attention to the VISA.xlsx file.

 User experience designers and data analysts alike will want to work with the list of all universities available.
-Noe that PE_USA.XLS contains multiple tabs.
+Note that PE_USA.XLS contains multiple tabs.